 For many years, Americans have used urgent care centers for non-life-threatening injuries and illnesses.
 Unlike the expensive and often “corporate” feel of emergency room and primary physician care, immediate medical care clinics offer an affordable, responsive and ultimately superior solution for many pressing medical needs.

-It didn’t take long for patients to realize that clinics, such as Urgent Care Extra, were a great alternative to traditional ER services.
+It didn’t take long for patients to realize that clinics, such as Banner Urgent Care, were a great alternative to traditional ER services.
 Soon afterward, urgent care medical facilities began offering standard care as well – regular checkups, physicals, flu shots and more.

 Hospitals, ERs, physician offices and other “traditional” forms of medical care soon took note, and the urgent care vs. primary care debate began soon afterwards.
 A generation ago, urgent care facilities were still considered somewhat of a novelty.
 The general thinking from the public was, “OK, this new urgent care center seems pretty interesting, and they have great hours, but can I really trust it to provide the kind of medical care I’ve been accustomed to?”
 It didn’t take long for most people to realize that urgent care clinics not only provided exceptional care, but also offered outstanding value.
 The urgent care vs. primary care cost comparison (for similar services) wasn’t even close – as far as affordable and effective care went, people started choosing urgent care over ERs and doctors’ offices.